r2u-io/documentation/docs/guides/iframe/getting-started.md

 ## Viewer R2U

-Our Viewer allow you to render a 3D model in full screen by passing the `custumerId` and `sku` as query parameters to the URL.
+Our Viewer allows you to render a 3D model in full screen by passing the `custumerId` and the `sku` as query parameters to the URL.

 ```
 https://viewer.r2u.io/embed?customerId=:custumerId&sku=:sku